 My first thought is, If you’re not doing something you like to do because of

 I include doing as I please when I go no contact with a narcissist.

-All of us have some of these traits so having some of these traits does not make one a narcissist.
+All of us have some traits, so having some traits does not make one a narcissist.

 But you might be a narcissist if you think you have a right to bully people into accepting your delusional point of view.